 - Doctor Finlay's Casebook

-- Companion Amy Pond is also Scottish, although by the time she becomes the Eleventh Doctor's companion she's lived at least half of her life in Leadworth, Gloucestershire, in the Southwest of England.
+- Eleventh Doctor companion Amy Pond is also Scottish, although by the time she becomes the Eleventh Doctor's companion she's lived at least half of her life in Leadworth, Gloucestershire, in the Southwest of England.
 The Doctor himself notes that it must be a supreme act of willpower for her to have remained Scottish.

 - From "The Eleventh Hour" (Amy's first episode), "You're Scottish.
 Go fry something!"